 Two-Stage Furnaces: What They Are and How They Work

-A heating system with two settings of operating - high and low - is called a two-stage furnace.
-On the low stage, the furnace runs at a reduced capacity as a way to maintain the chosen temperature at your home more efficiently.
-During the high stage, the furnace will instead function at peak capacity to meet demands for greater heat.
-With a two-stage furnace, you can maintain enhanced energy efficiency and balanced temperatures everywhere in your home.
+A two-stage furnace is a type of heating system that utilizes two different stages of operation — high and low.
+In the low stage, the furnace operates at a reduced capacity as a way to maintain the chosen temperature for your home more efficiently.
+During the high stage, the furnace will instead function at peak capacity to meet demands for more heat.
+With a two-stage furnace, you can maintain greater energy efficiency and steady temperatures throughout your home.

 Does a Two-Stage Furnace Run All the Time?

-A two-stage furnace does not stay on indefinitely.
-In the low stage of operation, the furnace performs at limited capacity in order to sustain a planned temperature more efficiently within your home.
-When a greater demand for energy is needed to maintain the set temperature, the furnace will switch to its high stage and runs at full capacity.
-For this reason, two-stage furnaces are powerful enough to help reduce energy costs without operating around the clock.
+A two-stage furnace won’t run all the time.
+In the low stage of operation, the furnace runs at diminished capacity in order to maintain a planned temperature more efficiently within your home.
+When a greater demand for energy is needed to maintain the set temperature, the furnace switches to its high stage and operates at full capacity.
+For this reason, two-stage furnaces are powerful enough to help reduce energy costs without operating constantly.

 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage motor and operate either at full power or not at all.
-This translates to higher energy bills because the furnace runs constantly in order to maintain a desired temperature within your home.
+One-stage furnaces have a single stage of operation and operate either at full power or not at all.
+This translates to higher energy bills because the furnace runs constantly in order to maintain a desired level of comfort within your home.

-Modern furnace technology can be confusing.
-That’s why Precision Mechanical experts are here to help with a no-cost, no-pressure quote for furnace installation.
-We’ll assess your home, your heating needs and your budget before helping you find the ideal solution.
-Contact us at to get started today!
+Making sense of modern furnace technology can be confusing.
+That’s why Precision Mechanical experts are here to help with a free, no-pressure quote for furnace installation.
+We’ll assess your home, your heating requirements and your budget before helping you find the right solution.
+Call us at 605-206-3766 to get started today!